abul1990/notes-api/README.md

 ```

 The above build command will compile the project, run tests, and package the application into a JAR file located in build/libs.

+Note: test task will execute the integration tests by default, which require Docker to be running.

 ### Running the Application